farirpgs/fari-community/public/catalog/creators/fari-rpgs/fari-community/index.md

 Lato
 ```

+### Sending My Content

+Once you have all the information ready, you can send it to us by creating a new post on the [Fari Community Content Channel](https://discord.gg/NCjZbrErFK) on our Discord

 # Structure | Site Management

 The Fari Community's site is all based on the file structure of the [`public/catalog`](https://github.com/fariapp/fari-community/tree/main/public/catalog) folder.